rg-3/screenshot.js/README.md

   (`Ctrl + Shift + v` on PCs and  `Command + Shift + v` on Macs).

 * Stores the last 6 screenshots in temporary browser memory
-  (With the option to save them to disk or copy them to the clipboard)
+  (With the option to save them to disk, copy them to the clipboard and delete them from memory)

-* Screenshots can be previewed, saved to disk, copied to the clipboard and deleted from temporary browser memory.

 * Does not make network requests.